paulywill/ssc_orgchart/README.md

-# orgchart
+# ssc_orgchart
 Simple example of organization chart for dynamic organization

 Project inspired by my inquiry [tweet](https://twitter.com/paulwillgamble/status/1214589845277945858?s=20).

-Within my organization I have to be "granted" permission to use the entreprise software: "OrgPublisher" by peoplefluent.
+Within my [organization](https://www.canada.ca/en/shared-services.html) I have to be "granted" permission to use the entreprise software: "OrgPublisher" by peoplefluent.

 Meh.